cnsuhao/engine1/docs/Methodology/GastrointestinalMethodology.md

 </center><br>

 There is a steady secretion of fluid, enzymes, and other substances into the various compartments of the digestive tract.
 The constant secretion of fluid into the digestive tract allows for macronutrients to be slowly digested and eventually absorbed through the intestinal wall @cite hall2011guyton.
-In %BioGears, these macronutrients are placed into the CV system through the an absorption rate that mirrors that of the human GI tract.
+In the engine, these macronutrients are placed into the CV system through the an absorption rate that mirrors that of the human GI tract.
 The calculated flow rate transports substance from the small instestine C1 node to the CV system's small intestine 1 node @ref GI-circuit.
 Similar transport connects the tissue and the small inestine and determines wanter balance and secretion rate.
 The digestion rate of macronutrients is heavily dependent on the nature of the source food, as the digestive tract needs to free substances from the rest of the food's molecular structure before it can be absorbed @cite wolever1991glycemic.
 Fats spend several hours being emulsified by the small intestine and are then quickly absorbed once exposed to pancreatic enzymes @cite hall2011guyton.
 Due to the current lack of a hepatic model, the %Gastrointestinal System breaks protein into urea, simulating the deamination of amino acids in the liver @cite hall2011guyton @cite bean1984regulation @cite haussinger1991hepatocyte.